-Thrip killer Amblyseius cucumeris is a natural predator of numerous thrip species.
-These useful predators come in a loose carrier material allowing fast application onto infestations and natural chemical free control for your plants.
-Each Amblyseius predators will consume many thrip young and eggs, moving around the plant and flowers in search of their prey.
+Amblyseius cucumeris is a natural predator of numerous thrip species.
+These useful predators come in a loose carrier material allowing fast application onto infestations.
+Each Amblyseius predator will consume many thrip young and eggs, moving around the plant and flowers in search of their prey.

 Amblyseius cucumeris predatory mites will feed on thrip larvae and eggs on the plant itself.
 This effectively breaks the life cycle of pest thrips by killing the young and eggs before they can develop into adulthood.
-These predatory mites will not feed on the larger larvae or adult thrips, hence we advise the use of blue sticky traps is encouraged to catch the flying adults simultaneously.
+These predatory mites will not feed on the larger larvae or adult thrips, hence we advise the use of Amblyseius swirskii together with cucumeris to tackle infestations.

-Temperatures should be between 14-30 degrees with a relative humidity level of around 75% for optimal thrip control using cucumeris (below 60% no eggs will hatch and populations cannot increase)
+Temperatures should be between 10-30 degrees with a relative humidity level of 70% for optimal thrip control using cucumeris (below 60% no eggs will hatch and populations cannot increase)

-Repeat applications may be needed against heavy infestations, introduce fresh predators every 2 weeks or until control is achieved.
+Repeat applications may be needed against heavy infestations, introduce fresh predators every 7-10 days until control is achieved.

 The predators will begin consuming thrips straight away and given correct conditions will continue to feed and reproduce until control is achieved.
 If you cannot see thrip numbers reducing after around 7 days, you may need to apply more predators to gain control, greater numbers will win the battle!